zammad/zammad-admin-documentation/manage-groups.rst

 Groups
 ******

 This is the group management area.
-You can edit existing groups and add new groups.
+From here you can edit existing groups and add new groups.

 What are groups?
 -----------------